 The fine points out of the way let’s get to the good stuff.

-It’s very much an all-around gun, despite its name and gold-finish mallard scene on the receiver.
-At 7.5 pounds, it's suited for long upland hunts where excessive weight is noticeable, but proves hefty enough to managed a well-timed double at the range.
+It’s very much an all-around gun, despite its name and case coloring on the receiver.
+At 7.5 pounds, it's suited for long upland hunts where excessive weight is noticeable but proves hefty enough to manage a well-timed double at the range.
 Sticked in walnut, the oil finish is on target as is the laser checkering on the fore and pistol grip, giving the gun excellent handling.
 And the 26-inch chrome-lined barrels are there for the long haul and capable of devouring anything you feed them—a 3-inch chamber.

 The belle of the ball, however, is the trigger.
 By no means is it akin to something you’d find on a $6,000 legacy gun, but for its price range, few compare to its responsiveness.
 Other notables include vented rib, fiber-optic front sight, extractors and single select trigger.
 It’s also available in three gauges—12, 20 and .410—and ships with five chokes.
 The one bone of contention, the factory-installed recoil pad is a bit thin, but that’s a minor complaint.